mamedev/mame/docs/source/initialsetup/compilingmame.rst

     pacman -S mingw-w64-i686-qt5

-You could use these commands to install the current version of the mame-essentials package and add the MAME package repository to yur pacman configuration::
+You could use these commands to install the current version of the mame-essentials package and add the MAME package repository to your pacman configuration::

     curl -O "https://repo.mamedev.org/x86_64/mame-essentials-1.0.6-1-x86_64.pkg.tar.xz"